VAT you cannot reclaim

 If you discover you've overclaimed or underclaimed input tax, you can correct errors on your next VAT return if:

 Simply adjust your Box 4 figure on the next return.
-For larger errors, or if you prefer, you can report to HMRC using form VAT652.
+For larger errors, or if you prefer, you can report to HMRC using the online error correction service.

 Voluntary disclosure of errors often results in reduced penalties if HMRC would have found the error themselves.